renatoathaydes/wasmin/README.md

 )
 ```

-Optionally, the type of an identifier can be provided explicitly, as in this example:
+The type of an identifier can be provided explicitly, as in this example:

 ```rust
 let ten: i64 = 10;